Business turnaround following the covid-19 pandemic in Japan

 Overview of the state of the Japanese economy

-With respect to the external environment in which the Japanese economy operates, owing to the sharp rise in energy prices due to Russia’s invasion of Ukraine and the plummeting value of the Japanese yen, which is believed to have mostly arisen from the continuing relative deflation and ultra-low interest rates in Japan, contrasting sharply with the recent inflation and higher interest rates in the United States, Japan is beginning to face a more severe economic environment.
+With respect to the external environment in which the Japanese economy operates, owing to high energy prices due (at least in part) to Russia’s invasion of Ukraine, the rise in labour costs and the plummeting value of the yen (the value of the yen against the US dollar has fallen by more than 20 per cent compared to five years ago), which is believed to have mostly arisen from ultra-low interest rates in Japan contrasting sharply with the higher interest rates in the United States, Japan is beginning to face a more severe economic environment.

-In the past, the depreciation of the Japanese yen was generally regarded as an advantage for Japanese companies, as it allowed companies to easily enjoy a trade surplus.
-However, in recent years, many, if not most, Japanese companies have been shifting to overseas production and manufacturing; therefore, it is more challenging to enjoy the benefits of Japanese yen depreciation.
-Instead, the rise in procurement costs, which more or less correlate with import costs for many Japanese companies, has resulted in negative consequences for enterprises as a result of the Japanese yen being weaker.
-Although Japanese companies seem to have delayed passing procurement costs on through sales prices, they can only do so for so long, and in the past months, for example, food prices have risen rapidly to the highest in 10 years.
-The rising prices of commodities has not only started to squeeze companies but also consumer household budgets.
+In the past, the depreciation of the yen was generally regarded as an advantage for Japanese companies, as it allowed companies to easily enjoy a trade surplus.
+However, in recent years, many – if not most – Japanese companies have been shifting to overseas production and manufacturing; therefore, it is more challenging to enjoy the benefits of yen depreciation.
+Instead, the rise in procurement costs, which more or less correlate with import costs for many Japanese companies, has resulted in negative consequences for enterprises as a result of the yen becoming weaker.
+Over the past year, the prices of many commodities have risen to their highest in recent years, squeezing not only companies but also consumer household budgets.

-While Russia’s invasion of Ukraine has yet to end, because Japan lacks fossil fuel resources, it must depend on imports of energy resources or on non-carbon energy or nuclear energy for electricity power generation.
+Although Russia’s invasion of Ukraine has yet to end, because Japan lacks fossil fuel resources, it must depend on imports of energy resources, or on non-carbon energy or nuclear energy for electricity power generation.
 However, after the Fukushima nuclear power plant accident, there is a strong sense of caution about restarting nuclear power plants.
-Further, as a backdrop, some new power companies that emerged following the deregulation as an indirect fallout of the Fukushima accident, as well as emerging renewable energy companies, have recently been experiencing financial difficulties, with some even seeking insolvency protections, as a result of certain pricing mechanisms based on market and business regulations that resulted in their failure to recoup their initial capital expenditures through electricity sales while experiencing challenges in rising procurement and other operating costs.
+Further, as a backdrop, some power companies that emerged following the deregulation that occurred as an indirect consequence of the Fukushima accident and emerging renewable energy companies have recently been experiencing financial difficulties; some are even seeking insolvency protections as a result of certain pricing mechanisms based on market and business regulations that resulted in their failure to recoup their initial capital expenditures through electricity sales while experiencing challenges from rising procurement and other operating costs.
 To date, no effective solution has been found for the energy cost issue.

-In terms of monetary policy, the United States has increased interest rates to stop inflation, while Japan continues a policy of monetary easing to support Japan’s economic downturn, so it is possible that the Japanese yen will continue to depreciate.
-Thus, the Japanese economy is now in an uncertain situation, on top of uncertainties arising from the financial challenges that many enterprises and businesses are expected to face in the course of their post-covid-19 recovery.
+In terms of monetary policy, despite the change of the governor of the Bank of Japan from Haruhiko Kuroda to Kazuo Ueda on 9 April 2023, Japan continues to implement a policy of monetary easing to support Japan’s economic downturn while the United States has increased interest rates to stop inflation, so it is possible that the yen will continue to depreciate.
+Thus, the Japanese economy is now in a precarious situation, compounded by the uncertainties arising from the financial challenges that many enterprises and businesses are now facing or are expected to face in the course of their post-covid-19 recovery.

 Insolvency and restructurings